 Farmdale man, 19, won’t face felony charge in Bazetta traffic fatality

-WARREN — A Trumbull County grand jury on Thursday refused to indict a Farmdale man on felony aggravated vehicular homicide but remanded a misdemeanor charge of vehicular homicide back to Central District Court in Cortland for prosecution.
+A Trumbull County grand jury on Thursday refused to indict a Farmdale man on felony aggravated vehicular homicide but sent a misdemeanor charge of vehicular homicide back to Central District Court in Cortland for prosecution.

-Mark J. Donaldson, 19, of Meadville Road, will also still have to face charges in Central District Court of operating a motor vehicle impaired and possession of drugs and drug paraphernalia.
+Mark J. Donaldson, 19, of Meadville Road, also will still face charges in Central District Court of operating a motor vehicle impaired and possession of drugs and drug paraphernalia.

 The charges resulted from a May 9, 2017, head-on crash on Johnson Plank Road in Bazetta Township that injured Donaldson but killed the driver of the other vehicle.